Mental health in sport

 As a natural helper, it’s common to want to be there for colleagues or those you are supporting.
 Safeguarding can also be a very fast-paced environment with lots of emerging changes, and you might feel a pressure to work quickly, or work beyond your hours.

-However, it’s important to protect your own time and ensure you only take on a workload that is realistic and within your scope of responsibilities.
-Saying ‘no’ can feel really hard, especially when you are well intentioned and want to help.
+Make sure you protect your own time and take on a workload that is realistic and within your scope of responsibilities.
+Saying ‘no’ can be difficult, especially when you are well intentioned and want to help.
 But in the long run, having boundaries can help you achieve a better work-life balance and reduce the risk of overwhelm and stress.

 2. Identify a support network